Greetings — or as we often say around here — Woof!

-FIRST: Certainly you may decide to pick and choose DVDs according to your interests.
-We have put considerable effort into our DVDs both being accessible to the less experienced and having substance for the more experienced.
-Although we also have also designed most of our DVDs to be able to “stand alone” so that the experienced can pick and choose those DVDs which address subjects of particular interest to them, our intention is that there be a cumulative “the sum is greater than the parts” quality when all the DVDs are studied and trained.
+Certainly you may decide to pick and choose lessons according to your interests.
+We have put considerable effort into our videos both being accessible to the less experienced and having substance for the more experienced.
+Although we also have also designed most of our courses to be able to “stand alone” so that the experienced can pick and choose those courses which address subjects of particular interest to them, our intention is that there be a cumulative “the sum is greater than the parts” quality when all the lessons are studied and trained.

 SECOND: If you wish to “begin at the beginning”, the questions remains as to exactly “Where to begin?”
 Avoiding fortune cookie witticisms such as “At the beginning, Grasshopper” or “The longest journey begins with the first step”, for most people we suggest the following progression to establish a good foundation upon which to base one’s subsequent development:

 - The six DVD series “Real Contact Stickfighting” featuring Eric “Top Dog”